 The good news is, many lenders are now willing to implement affordability-based assessments for limited company owners in place of these traditional income multiplication models.
 Using the example above, these lenders will consider the director’s income to be the full £300,000, which would broaden their horizons significantly in terms of the size and type of the property they can afford to purchase.

 To prove your income when applying for a company director mortgage, you will normally need to supply your business and personal bank statements from the last three months.
 The lender may also want to see copies of your SA302s, or a reference from your accountant (or both).
-You will also need to supply copies of bank statements so the lender can scrutinise your outgoings.
+You will also need to supply copies of bank statements so the mortgage lender can scrutinise your outgoings.

-If your business has made a loss in the last three years, most lenders will be concerned by your lack of income and will refuse to give you a home loan.
+If your business has made a loss in the last three years, most lenders will be concerned by your lack of reliable income and will refuse to give you a home loan.
 So, the longer you can wait post-recovery before applying for a mortgage, the better.

 If you suffered a loss more than three years ago and your profits have improved since, you are much more likely to be approved than if the dip happened more recently and you are still reporting negative figures.